9 Tips For Marathon Training On A Treadmill

 While this may not accumulate to a significant difference in energy requirements for shorter runs, if you’re training for a marathon on a treadmill and doing all your mileage, including all your long runs there, what may seem like minute differences can really add up.

-Therefore, marathon training on a treadmill set at 1-3% grade is the best way to minimize the easier metabolic cost of running on a treadmill versus outside.
-Overshooting is recommended by some coaches as a way to prepare you, even more, to crush it on race day.
+Therefore, setting your treadmill at a 1-3% grade is the best way to minimize the easier metabolic cost of running on a treadmill versus outside.
+Some running coaches recommend overshooting to prepare you, even more, to crush it on race day.

 #2: Always Warm Up